CycoPH/atasm-altirra-bridge/README.md

 	],
 ```

 The `BOOT`, `LOOP` and `THEEND` symbols where defined in the assembler source code.
-The location in memory together with the origin in the source file is shown.
-In this case `LOOP` is at address $2005.
+The location in memory together with source comment is shown.
+If you hover the cursor over the symbol the origin in the source file is shown.
+In this case `LOOP` is at address $2005 and it's source comment is `Wait for ever`.

 ## Build tasks and shortcuts for building you assembler projects
 The extension registers build tasks for 6502 assembly files which invoke `ATasm` on the file